AgentCreator/Pytisto/README.md

 What is Pytisto?
 ===
-it is a very simple and very fast python test runner. i will try to update it daily.
+it is a very simple and very fast python test runner.
+I will try to update it daily.

+> FUN FACT: tisto means
 ## it is a very simple test runner
 - import pytisto.
 ```python